 For those looking to spend a night in the camp, comfortable bungalows and guest houses are available.
 The accommodation facilities are air conditioned to bring some welcome relief during the immensely humid summers.

 The name of the camp gives away the one animal that is most often seen in the area: the elephant.
-Olifants is known for having a lot of the larger game roaming around with herds of elephant being a common yet thrilling sighting.
-Baboon, Vervet Monkeys and Bush Babies are also among the common animals you will come across when in the region.
-Many safari groups have also reported seeing leopard and lion.
+Olifants is known for having a lot of the larger game roaming around with herds of elephants being a common yet thrilling sighting.
+Baboons, Vervet Monkeys and Bush Babies are also among the common animals you will come across when in the region.
+Many safari groups have also reported seeing leopards and lions.
 The leopard is especially drawn to the bush and trees, where they can spend their days up in the branches, shielded from the sun.
 Antelope such as impala are scattered across most of the park and are thus also quite common.